 Our latest Microworld is taking place in the Kingdom of Saudi Arabia and will be part of the exciting Tanween Festival.

 We were given the opportunity to travel to this extraordinary country to take part in the Tanween Festival which celebrates creativity and play in Ithra (The King Abdulaziz Center for World Culture).
-Our Microworld was situated in the children’s museum in a 340sqm space.
+Our Microworld is situated in the children’s museum in a 340sqm space.
 We used 11 projectors and multiple computers and filled the walls with large scale immersive interactives.
-This was our biggest Microworld yet with with complex projection rigs and art stations.
-Working at such a distance was a huge challenge but everyone pulled together and produced a stunning exhibition with lots of “wows” as people entered through the curtained doorway.
+This is our biggest Microworld yet with complex projection rigs and art stations.
+Working at such a distance was a huge challenge but everyone has pulled together and produced a stunning exhibition with lots of “wows” from people as they enter through the curtained doorway.